Want to be a PokéMaster? Adhere to these five tips on your next outing for Pokémon to safely catch ’em all!

 Stay stocked in the game and IRL

 Items are crucial to Pokémon GO; too few Pokéballs, and you’ll regret catching that Pidgey when an Onyx appears.
-Same goes for what items you bring on your Pokémon outing in real life.
+The same goes for what items you bring on your Pokémon outing in real life.
 With this summer on track to be one of the hottest in the past 12 years, it is important to prioritize hydration and sun protection.

 Consider egg hunting – eggs come in 2km, 5km and the rarest 10km, which convert to about 1.24, 3.1 and 6.2 miles.
 These miles can quickly add up if you are not paying attention.
-So if you are out trying to hatch your next egg, stay hydrated with a water bottle, use with sunscreen and wear a red hat if you really want to look like the next Ash Ketchum.
+So if you are out trying to hatch your next egg, stay hydrated with a water bottle, use sunscreen and wear a red hat if you really want to look like the next Ash Ketchum.

 Modes of transportation